 Before the kyphoplasty procedure, your doctor will order blood and imaging tests.
 This will ensure you are healthy to undergo the procedure and will help direct the surgeon to the area or areas in need of repair.

-The day of the procedure, an intravenous line (IV) will be placed in your arm to deliver anesthesia.
+On the day of the procedure, an intravenous line (IV) will be placed in your arm to deliver anesthesia.
 You may also be given antibiotics to prevent infection.

 During the procedure